- The const keywords in C++

 b

-now satisfies both conditions of an immediate variable, but it is
+now satisfies the condition of an immediate variable, but it is declared

 variable and optimize it.